wdmg/yii2-geo/README.md

 # Routing
 `http://example.com/admin/geo` - Module dashboard

-# Status and version
+# Status and version [in progress development]
+* v.1.0.5 - Fixing tables names in migrations
 * v.1.0.4 - Bugfix and refactoring
 * v.1.0.3 - GridView search and filters, UI translation.
 * v.1.0.2 - Added routing path to Bootstrap.
 * v.1.0.1 - Added migrations path to Bootstrap.
-* v.1.0.0 - Module in progress development.
+* v.1.0.0 - First pre-release

 \* - The demo database contains 144 countries, 111 regions and 4923 cities of such countries as: Russia, Ukraine, Kazakhstan, Azerbaijan, Belarus, Moldova, Poland, South Ossetia, Georgia, Kyrgyzstan, Uzbekistan and contains a total of 20863 translations in EN, UK (Ukrainian), PL, DE.
 Sources of demo data of countries, cities and regions are initially presented in Russian.